TLYCS/Card_Generator/README.md

 To do list:

--Deside which charities will be in the lists (one list for each cause area), I think GiveWell funds and charities on The Life You Can Save

 -Write the code to have the charity list be different depending on the cause area tab selected

 -Collect the art from the artists that have said they would donate and size them all to be the same, then replace the stand in art with the real art